AzuraCast/azuracast.com/docs/install/raspberry-pi.md

 # ARM64/Raspberry Pi 3+ Installation

-AzuraCast is compatible with any device or server capable of running the ARM64 platform, including the Raspberry Pi 3 and 4.
+AzuraCast is compatible with any device or server capable of running the ARM64 platform, including the Raspberry Pi 3, 3B, 4 and newer models.

 Because several ARM-based computers operate with limited system resources, currently the ideal installation method for AzuraCast is the Ansible (formerly known as "Bare-metal" or "Traditional") installation.
 While this installation method isn't supported for most web servers, in the case of ARM devices the Ansible installation method is currently the only fully working solution.

 We have [an ongoing GitHub issue](https://github.com/AzuraCast/AzuraCast/issues/332) for bringing full Docker support to ARM64 devices.

-## Installing Ubuntu 18.04
+## Installing Ubuntu

-If using a web host that offers ARM-based hosts (such as Scaleway), select an ARM64 device and choose the Ubuntu 18.04 (Bionic Beaver) operating system.
+If using a web host that offers ARM-based hosts (such as Scaleway), select an ARM64 device and choose the Ubuntu 20.04 (Focal Fossa) or 18.04 (Bionic Beaver) operating system.
 This will allow for the fastest installation method.

-If you are running a Raspberry Pi, visit the [Ubuntu Wiki page for the Raspberry Pi](https://wiki.ubuntu.com/ARM/RaspberryPi).
-On this page, you will see links to download Ubuntu "classic"; make sure to choose the ARM64 image.
-The `.xz` image file can be written to a MicroSD card with an application like [Etcher](https://www.balena.io/etcher/).
+If you are running a Raspberry Pi, download the [Ubuntu 20.04 ARM64 image for Raspberry Pi](http://cdimage.ubuntu.com/ubuntu/releases/20.04/release/ubuntu-20.04.1-preinstalled-server-arm64+raspi.img.xz), then write the image to a MicroSD card (this is made very easy with a tool like [Etcher](https://www.balena.io/etcher/)).

 ## Running the Ansible Installation